Spin polarization and diode effect in thermoelectric current through altermagnet-based superconductor heterostructures: Scattering matrix formalism for AM-SC bilayer

-Due to the absence of any spin-mixing term in the Hamiltonian of the AM-SC hybrid setup (see Eq.~(\ref{ham:bilayer})) where we decouple the BdG Hamiltonian into two blocks in the reduced basis $(\psi_{k\uparrow},\psi_{-k\downarrow})^{\text{T}}$~\cite{Sun2023, Chen2025}.
-For the quasiparticles incident from the AM region to the interface, the wavefunction for the AM can be written by considering the flow along the $x$-axis and preserving the momentum along the $y$-axis as,
+Due to the absence of any spin-mixing term in the Hamiltonian of the AM-SC hybrid setup [see Eq.~(\ref{ham:bilayer})] where we decouple the BdG Hamiltonian into two blocks in the reduced basis $(\psi_{k\uparrow},\psi_{-k\downarrow})^{\text{T}}$~\cite{Sun2023, Chen2025}.
+For the quasiparticles incident from the AM region to the interface, the wavefunction for the AM can be written by considering the flow along the $x$ axis and preserving the momentum along the $y$ axis as \begin{widetext}

-where, an incoming electron (hole) with spin $\sigma$ is incident on the interface ($x=0$) undergoes ordinary reflection with probability of $|r_{N}^{\sigma}|^{2}$ or Andreev reflection with probability $|r_{A}^{\sigma}|^{2}$.
-We can write the wavefunction for the SC region as~\cite{Sun2023, Chen2025},
+\end{widetext} where an incoming electron (hole) with spin $\sigma$ is incident on the interface ($x=0$) and undergoes ordinary reflection with probability of $|r_{\text{N}_{e(h)}}^{\sigma}|^{2}$ or Andreev reflection with probability $|r_{\text{A}_{h(e)}}^{\sigma}|^{2}$.
+We can write the wave function for the SC region as~\cite{Sun2023, Chen2025}